Capital Calls: U.S. bank mergers

 -----------------------------------------------

-These deals often make financial sense .
+These deals often make financial sense.
 Bancorp and Flagstar are among the medium-sized firms that have struggled in the near-zero interest rate environment.
-The combined company, with $87 billion in assets, would help them better compete against giants like JPMorgan (JPM.N) or fintech upstarts.
+The combined company, with $87 billion in assets, would help them better compete against giants like JPMorgan or fintech upstarts.

 That’s why there has been a rash of tie-ups after a pause post-2008 financial crisis.
-Last year, First Citizens BancShares (FCNCA.O) announced a $2.2 billion acquisition of CIT Group (CIT.N) while PNC Financial Services (PNC.N) is buying the U.S. business of Spain’s BBVA (BBVA.MC) for $11.6 billion read more .
+Last year, First Citizens BancShares announced a $2.2 billion acquisition of CIT Group while PNC Financial Services is buying the U.S. business of Spain’s BBVA for $11.6 billion.

 Earlier in Capital Calls: